lazylester/glacier_on_rails/README.md

 ----------|-----------------------------------------------------------------------------------------------------------------------
-exists    | The attached file is present in the filesystem, retrieval/restoral presumed unnecessary. available | The attached file (or database backup file) has previously been archived to Glacier. pending   | An archieve retrieval job has been initiated at Glacier, notification of completion is awaited (can take a few hours). ready     | Notification has been received that the archive is ready for download. local     | The archive has been downloaded and is present locally, available for restoral.
+exists    | The attached file is present in the filesystem, retrieval/restoral presumed unnecessary. available | The attached file (or database backup file) has previously been archived to Glacier. pending   | An archive retrieval job has been initiated at Glacier, notification of completion is awaited (can take a few hours). ready     | Notification has been received that the archive is ready for download. local     | The archive has been downloaded and is present locally, available for restoral.